-UC Credit Limit: Maximum of 17 units These courses may not be offered each semester
+UC Credit Limit: Maximum of 17 units.

-Introduction to Architecture (1) UC:CSU - RPT 1 Lecture I hour.
+110 Introduction to Architecture (1) UC:CSU - RPT 1

-UC Credit Limit Maximum one unit.
+UC Credit Limit: Maximum one unit.

 Introductory course exploring the fields of architecture and construction technology.
 Students will gain an understanding of architecture and construction technology programs.
 Visits to architects' offices, building sites, advanced schools of architecture, and lectures.